grscheller/dotfiles/README.md

 * Neovim configuration
 * Fish and Bash configurations
-* Sway and Allacritty configurations
+* Sway and Alacritty configurations
-* GIT configuration
-* Haskell Cabal & Bloop configurations
+* Other miscellaneous configurations
-* Minimal SSH configuration
-* $HOME/bin scripts

 Also, contains my Arch Linux system configuration tweaks.

 ## Installation Scripts

-Installs my dotfiles into home directory.
+Installs dotfiles into home directory.

 * [dotfilesInstall](dotfilesInstall)
 * From the base of the cloned repo run